Manhhao/vertical-cards/README.md

 - **Plays nicely with dictionaries**:
   - Definitions are cyclable
   - Styling support for my converted Yomitan dictionaries.
-  - Collapsible sections for some dictionareis so you're not overwhelmed with text
+  - Collapsible sections for some dictionaries so you're not overwhelmed with text

 ## How it looks